DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ### 5.4 Load sensorCAM software

 Follow you-tube to pre-configure the Arduino IDE for ESP32.
-If not using the MB and resorting to an FTDI interface, take EXTREME care not to connect 5V to the 3.3V CAM supply pin as this destroys CAMs.
 Using this IDE, load the software into sensorCAM with it unmounted.
 Then mount the CAM in a suitable place for tests.
 A long USB cable is problematical.

 ### 5.5 Establish a monitor screen to sensorCAM

 Establish a USB connected monitor (e.g. Arduino IDE monitor, or PROCESSING4 monitor, preferably at 115200 baud.
 The PROCESSING 4 monitor coded for the sensorCAM has the advantage of displaying the CAM's railroad image (or selected part thereof), all-be-it rather slowly!).
 Because of the many changeable CAM parameters, the WiFi link (webCAM) is not a reliable indicator of the sensorCAM image quality.
 It may be better or worse.
 The PC (using Arduino IDE) is only able to show images via WiFi, but because the sensorCAM runs on RGB565 format it cannot send WiFi (jpeg) images without rebooting into WiFi/jpg webCAM mode (under which it cannot read sensors!).
 The reboot/display/reboot cycle for WiFi webCAM is also tediously time consuming.

 The sensorCAM takes some time to boot and establish sensing mode.
 The flash LED starts flashing on every frame after about 10 seconds and data flows to the USB terminal.
 A period of averaging ensues with “good” sensing by about 30 seconds.
 This flow of data (and sensing) can be suspended with the ‘**w**’ (wait) monitor command.
 Some commands (including a blank line entry) will subsequently restart the sensing camera and sensor output.
 The CAM may crash if it is left waiting for input for over 30 minutes.
-Reference images would also be long out of date.  **Note: t1** toggles output without stopping flashing/sensing.
+Reference images would also be long out of date.
+**Note: t1** toggles output srolling data without stopping flashing/sensing.

 ### 5.6 Verify wifi webCAM operation

-The CAM can be switched to webCAM WiFi video mode with the '**v1**' command. '**v2**' can select your alternate WiFi network. ('**v**' will give sensorCAM software version). '**v1**' (or'**v2**') will reboot and load WiFi mode connecting to the network selected, and providing a URL e.g. http://192.168.0.xx that can be used to connect with a browser.
+The CAM can be switched to webCAM WiFi video mode with the '**v1**' command. '**v2**' can select your alternate WiFi network. ('**v**' will give sensorCAM software version). '**v1**' (or '**v2**') will reboot and load webCAM mode connecting to the network selected, and providing a URL e.g. http://192.168.0.xx that can be used to connect with a browser.
 An image, like **Figure 1** above, should be seen with controls for experimenting with Brightness etc. This image is educational and useful for camera alignment, but not necessarily a good indication of the sensorCAM (sensor mode) image because of the unpredictable parameter effects.
 To see a more reliable image run the PROCESSING 4 *SensorCAM.pde* monitor instead of Arduino IDE monitor (refer **Section 6.**).
-To exit video mode, try the monitor command '**R**' (or'**F**').
+To exit video mode, try the monitor command '**R**' (or '**F**').
 If this software reset fails, try manually rebooting the sensorCAM (power OFF/ON or via the on-board RST push-button using a non-metallic tool!).

 ### 5.7 Familiarise with sensorCAM command set.